dylanolk/NSVT-FINAL/README.md

 	Front end servers will need to be running in order for our project to work.
 Note that it runs from `localhost:3000`.

 >Tip: Open a new command window or tab so that you can easily switch between the two.
-Furthermore, both the back and
+Furthermore, both the backend and front end needs to be running.

 3. Fire up the Flask server: same deal.
 `cd nyquist-test`